lux-jwang/Experiments/code2016/readme.txt

       +-- src/      % main source codes and data sets

-      +-- figures/  % Matlab script to draw figure 7, 8, 9, 10, 11, 12.
-And the results(*.mat) are also contained.
+      +-- figures/  % Matlab script to draw figure 7-12.
+And the results(*.mat) are also contained

+      +-- cryptonbm/ % cryto verion of single prediction protocol and top-N protocol implemented

-fmt/  --            % TweetMovies dataset with friend information, in which, each user at least has 1 friend and 1 rating
+fmt/  --            % TweetMovies dataset with friend information, each user at least has 1 friend and 1 rating

 10fmt/--            % Based on fmt, each user at least has 10 friends